htl-rankweil/fp_exc/README.md

 # Programming

 The Firmware of the `EXC` can be programmed with [Microchip Studio](#additional-information) over ISP with an [ATMEL ICE](#additional-information) connected to `J9` of the `EXC`.
-It is necessary to power the board from outside either over USB or the external power supply.
+It is necessary to power the board from outside either over USB or the external power supply during programming.

 # Software